NikolaSlv/web-store/README.md

 - Image preview (Using a CDN)
 - Image resize (Using a CDN)

-Visual Studio Code is used to write the code.
+Visual Studio Code was used to write the code.
-VS Code extensions used:
-- EJS language support
-- Live Server